-I did end up getting on facebook for purposes other than work.
-My brother was in Costa Rica and it seemed to be the only way he would respond was messaging through facebook.
-The main point of this goal was to cut out things in my life that were really a waste of time.
+I did end up getting on Facebook for purposes other than work.
+My brother was in Costa Rica and it seemed to be the only way he would respond was messaging through Facebook.
+The main point of this goal was to cut out things in my life that was really a waste of time.
 I would get online and spend time looking at these sites that didn’t really benefit my life.
 It wouldn’t be that much time either (5-30 minutes) but that adds up.

 I did allocate this “found” time into learning more web development on Tree House and was able to read 404 books (mostly graphic novels).

 While I had set these goals I really didn’t accomplish them:

 - Be able to run 3 miles by end of the year

 But I think I am better for having set these goals.
 Due to my running goal, I was walking up to 4 miles a day until it got cold.
 My goal to write a book needed to be a little more hashed out.
 I wasn’t writing at all so I came up with making a better writing goal for this year.